-It has been known for a long time that placing grape leaves into a salt water brine lets cucumbers keep their crisp crunch through the fermented (not quick-pickled, or canned) pickling process.
+It has been known for a long time that placing grape leaves into a saltwater brine lets cucumbers keep their crisp crunch through the fermented (not quick-pickled, or canned) pickling process.
 The tannins in the leaves actively block or deactivate those enzymes.
 Tannins are what give tea its dark color, and you can use a good number of natural tannin-rich things in your brine, including tea!
 I have read of people using oak leaves, but those reportedly leave a bitter flavor that you don’t want.
 Grape leaves don’t add or take away flavor, so they have been dubbed the standard combatant against enzymes for fermented pickling.
 If you’ve perused Youtube for picklers, you’ll see they use fresh greens from the garden like spinach, kale, or chard, just to hold the pickles below the brine.
 They do keep pickles crisp though!

 #3.
 Calcium Chloride

 Around 1978 (earliest scientific paper I could find) scientists found that another salt, Calcium Chloride (CaCl), worked amazingly as a crunch enhancer.
-Through research for industrial scale pickling operations they found that the addition of a certain amount of CaCl to brine helps the cells retain their structure, preserving a satisfying crunch.
+Through research for industrial-scale pickling operations, they found that the addition of a certain amount of CaCl to brine helps the cells retain their structure, preserving a satisfying crunch.
 Don’t let that sway you though.
-Not all manufacturers add harsh ingredients, and CaCl is as harmful for you as NaCl, table salt.
+Not all manufacturers add harsh ingredients, and CaCl is as harmful to you as NaCl, table salt.
 For adding CaCl to your brine, the norm seems to be 1.5-2 teaspoons per quart.
 Make sure to fully dissolve it into the brine so you don’t get half crisp and half limp pickles.
 The crispness is infectious from my tasting experience of Trader Joe’s brand Bread and Butter Pickles.
 This means we all have a reason to say pickles are a good source of calcium!

 What success have you had with these three methods?